Royal Cemetery at Ur

-Many finds are now in museums, especially the Iraq Museum, Bagdad and the British Museum.
+Many finds are now in museums, especially the Iraq Museum, Baghdad and the British Museum.

 Discovery

 The process was begun in 1922 by digging trial trenches, in order for the archaeologists to get an idea of the layout of the ancient city that would be documented in drawings by Katharine Woolley.
 In one trench where initially nothing was discovered, head archaeologist Leonard Woolley decided to dig deeper.
 There, clay vases, limestone bowls, small bronze objects, and assorted beads were found.
 Woolley thought that there may have been gold beads and, to entice the workers to turn them in when found, Woolley offered a sum of money—this led to the discovery of the gold beads after the workers repurchased them from the goldsmiths they sold them to.